Cannedfood/WonkyWidgets/Readme.md

 - Add a FreeType font rendering backend
 - Add a different file loading backend (stb has some issues, esp. with jpegs)

-#### Bugs
+#### Known Issues
 - Sliders don't work properly with exponents other than 1
-- Widgets don't clip children
+- Widgets don't clip children properly
 - List and WrappedList doesn't balance the remaining space between children with AlignFill
 	- WrappedList doesn't fill gaps
-- Padding is widely ignored
+- Padding is sometimes ignored
+	- Where?

 ## Should I use this library
 - **Caveat 0**: No. It is WIP and the documentation consists of *lies*. **LIEEES I SAY!**